At the Mullumbimby Community Garden Living Earth Festival 2014 with two of my little fairies

 It’s hard to deny that the past fifty years have seen rapid changes in the way we shop and eat.
 The industrialization of our food – with large supermarkets taking the place of the local shops – may have given us convenience, but the cost has been great to our health and the health of our planet.

 I often hear from people that it is much cheaper to shop at the supermarket and live off ‘convenience foods’ – apart from the negative health and nutritional impacts this is just not true.

 One of the things I love about living on the North Coast is the constant sharing of home-grown produce – reminiscent of how I was brought up in the 1950’s.
 We had a pumpkin curry last night for dinner with poached tamarillos for desert – the beautiful orange pumpkin was from my son’s garden (fed by his horses), the chillies and tamarillos (along with bananas) from my friend Grant and eggplant from my neighbour.
-I had made some yoghurt and had cucumbers and mint for the sambal together with last seasons mango chutney and, hey presto – dinner!
+I had made some yoghurt (with milk from the local dairy) and had cucumbers and mint for the sambal together with last seasons mango chutney and, hey presto – dinner!